-- Before your trip, call the airline to inform them you have a medical condition.
+- Ask for special treatment.
+If your arthritis pain affects your mobility, call the airline beforehand to inform them of your condition.
 With advance notice, they should be able to:

 - Provide you with wheelchair assistance and early boarding, if necessary

-- Have airline personnel carry your luggage for you and/or lift it into the overhead bin for you
+- Have airline personnel carry your luggage and/or lift it into the overhead bin for you

 - Accommodate you with special shuttles and elevator platforms for boarding

 - Provide support to your joints during the flight.
-For lower back pain, provide support behind your lower back with a back roll or a pillow.
+If you have lower back pain, support your lower back with a back roll or a pillow.
 If you use a brace for your affected joint, bring or wear it.

 - Raise and lower your toes while keeping your heels on the ground

-The reward of getting together with loved ones is usually worth the pain of getting there, but that doesn't mean you can't make the trip a little easier and more comfortable with these tips.
+The reward of travel is usually worth the pain of getting there, but following these tips can help you further reduce the pain, making your trip more enjoyable.